thanhson511/Statistics/README.md

 ---

 ## License
-This project is open-source and available under the Sơn Võ.
+This project is open-source and available under Sơn Võ.

 ---